buaabyl/pyUnQLite/README.md

      * OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN
      * IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
      */

+I copy the original version from https://bitbucket.org/east301/py-unqlite, version 1f1e3ab-2013.07.06 the creator not update it, so I decided to maintain.